Getting Started Guide

 You can view:

-- The names of replicated virtual machines
+- The name of the replicated virtual machines

 - The source and target locations